 Ms. Murdock is a current member of the High Desert Landscape Committee focusing on preserving the native landscape of the foothills.
 Finding appropriate plants that can help us landscape sustainably is her goal.
 She is excited to be a member of the board of Think Trees and understands that the information disseminated during the annual conference is critical to keeping healthy trees in Albuquerque and improving landscape practices.

 Judy Nickell is a well-experienced Albuquerque gardener and tree enthusiast.
 She is a Certified Arborist, Master Gardener, member of the Albuquerque Rose Society and Valley Garden Club.
-She is also a published author with such works as “Enchanted Gardening-Meeting the Challenge in the Land of Enchantment” and “Atrisco to Zena Lona: A Snappy Survey of Selected Albuquerque Street Names.”
+She is also a published author with such works as "“Easy, Casual Everyday Spanish” and “Atrisco to Zena Lona: A Snappy Survey of Selected Albuquerque Street Names.”
 She also wrote a garden column for "The Albuquerque Tribune".